-ARC has documented procedures for staff to follow for the processing of personnel actions.
+ARC has documented procedures for staff to follow for the processing of personnel actions that have been delegated to them by the customer agencies.

 ARC uses the Treasury Department's HRConnect as its human resources system for multiple federal agency customers.
 Its functions include personnel action and payroll document processing.
-Actions and documents processed in HRConnect interface with the NFC, and NFC ultimately sends payroll data back to ARC for an interface into Oracle.
+Actions and documents processed in HRConnect interface with the NFC, and NFC ultimately sends payroll data back to ARC for an interface with Oracle.